 There are six different ISA types:

 Cash ISA: The simplest ISA type is the cash ISA.
 It’s good for saving to meet short-term needs as money can be withdrawn easily.
-In a Cash ISA, the value of your savings won’t go up and down, so you’ll always know how much you have if you need to make a withdrawal.
+The value of your savings won’t go up and down, so you always know how much you have to withdraw.
 With low interest rates though, it’s not always the best way to save for long-term goals.

 Stocks and Shares ISA: A stocks and shares ISA is more suitable for meeting medium and long-term savings goals such as saving for retirement or a house deposit.
 With these ISAs your money is invested in stocks and shares meaning you could achieve considerably higher returns than with cash.